 I will help you with your self-care: those things you used to do without thinking much about it like eating, sleeping, going to the bathroom or showering are often challenging for new parents, this is my priority as your postpartum doula.
 I focus on your well being so you can attend to your newborn’s needs.
 In addition, I’ll cook for your family (following your preferences), run a load of laundry, straighten your house, reorganize/set up the nursery if needed and help you getting everything done from your “list” (everybody has a list, right?).
 A lot of talking is also involved during our shift, from your birth experience to parenthood, challenges and beyond…

-If your baby is breastfed, I’ll either bring them to you or finger feed them while you pump, this is your choice.
-If you’d like, I’ll teach you how to breastfeed your baby on your side to allow as much rest as possible.
-I’ll share my secrets with you to make your nights as easy as possible!
+If your baby is breastfed, I’ll either bring them to you or feed them while you pump.
+I can show the nursing person how to breastfeed their baby on their side to allow as much rest as possible.
+I’ll share my sleep consultant secrets with you to make your nights as easy as possible!
 I also do light chores & cooking during the evening if possible.
 Like most doulas, I do not provide awake care.
-This means that when everything is done, I’ll sleep when your baby sleeps.
+This means that when everything is done, I’ll take a nap when your baby sleeps.

-New parents hire me for either day and/or night* shifts, some choose only a few days or nights while others have a 6-12 weeks contract with me.
-I’ve had experience with surrogacy, adoption, c-section recovery, and from hospital to homebirth recovery.
+New parents hire me for either day and/or night shifts, some choose only a few days or nights while others have a 6-12 weeks contract with me.
+I’ve had experience with surrogacy, adoption, c-section, and from hospital to homebirth recovery.

 Book a complimentary meeting with me :